tony-xlh/vision-camera-dynamsoft-barcode-reader/README.md

 If you only need to scan barcodes and do not want to use Vision Camera, you can use [Dynamsoft Capture Vision](https://github.com/Dynamsoft/capture-vision-react-native).

+This version of the plugin works for the following combination:

+* vision camera v2
+* react-native-reanimated v2
+* react native <= 0.71

 ## Installation

 ```sh